Loading…

 For players already in the game: the save backup system means you have a recovery path if something goes wrong.
 The connectivity fix means manual server selection is now available if automatic routing fails.
 Both patches were shipped without ceremony, which suggests a team that's responding to player reports rather than scheduling patch windows.

-For players considering entry: the current build is 50–70 hours of content across 15 levels and three biomes.
+For players considering entry: the current build covers 15 levels and three biomes, 8-15 hours solo to max level, or 4-6 hours co-op with Shared Quest Progress.
+The 50-70-hour figure on the Steam listing reflects the planned 1.0 scope, not the current Early Access content.
 That's a substantial amount of game even before the roadmap additions.
-The leveling loop — including the fastest XP paths — is covered in the Windrose leveling guide if you're planning your progression before jumping in.
+The leveling loop, including the fastest XP paths, is covered in the Windrose leveling guide if you're planning your progression before jumping in.

 The two hotfixes resolved the most common blockers new players faced at launch.
 There's no known major outstanding issue on the developer's public radar as of late April 2026, though early access games often surface edge cases as player count grows.